ufz/ogs/web/content/docs/userguide/troubleshooting/get-support.md

 ### Report contents

-- OGS version (e.g. version number or git commit hash)
+- Output of `ogs --version` (e.g. version number or git commit hash and CMake arguments)
 - Where did you obtained the program (e.g. self-compiled or as a binary download from the web site)
 - Operating system / hardware information (e.g. Ubuntu 20.04, Intel i5-10600K, 16 GB Ram)
 - Description of the issue: